sbcshop/Pitalk_4G_HAT_Software/README.md

 ```

 * After, downloading this repository you will see two directory in it.
 One is of ***Example code*** and 2nd one is of ***Library*** file.
-* Now, open the both Example and Library file.
+* Now, open the both Example and Library directory.
 To open these files make sure you have python installed in your Pi board.
-* In example code there are some code line given, to use the different functionality of PiTalk HAT you have to comment and uncomment the code line according to instruction given in it and after that run the code.
+* In examples Directory there are some example codes to use the different functionality of PiTalk HAT you have ***move out the example file*** which you want to run from the ***Examples directory*** and after that run the code by make some editing if require.

 ## Setup PiTalk 4G  Via USB